RichardLuo0/vscode-frosted-glass-theme/README.md

 ## Or install via Custom CSS and JS Loader extension
 * Download files in `inject/` folder from this repo
 * Follow the instruction on "Custom CSS and JS Loader" extension to complete setup
-* You can change menu color by modifying "--background-color" in vscode-frosted-glass-theme.css file
+* You can modify the theme by changing variables
 ## Known issues
-* Sometimes UI interface may be dislocation, try comment out "--transition" in css
+* If the animation is flickering, try turn it off by setting `frosted-glass-theme.animation` to `none`
 ## Thanks
 * [be5invis/vscode-custom-css](https://github.com/be5invis/vscode-custom-css)